 - a.
-Mediation is mandatory in all civil cases before the case will be set for final disposition.
-A Motion to Mediate is NOT required. - b.
+Mediation is mandatory in all civil cases before the case will be set for final disposition. - b.
 Motions to Compel Mediation will not be set by any District Court in Guadalupe County.
-If the parties cannot agree upon a mediator, verified notice needs to be given to the Court Administrator/ Coordinator for the District Court assigned to the case and the court will thereafter appoint a mediator. - c.
-Motions to Waive Mediation will be considered on a case-by-case basis by the District Court assigned to the case.
+If the parties cannot agree upon a mediator, verified notice needs to be given to the Court Administrator for the District Court assigned to the case and the court will thereafter appoint a mediator. - c.
+Motions to Waive Mediation will be considered on a case by case basis by the District Court assigned to the case.